abhishekgoenka/training/angular/lab1/README.md

 # Lazy Loading
 Before we can lazy load a module, the feature area to lazy load must meet a few requirements.
 The feature area must be defined in its own feature module, that's because lazy loading loads all of the components declared in one specific Angular module.
 [Read More](https://angular.io/guide/lazy-loading-ngmodules)

-Move Dashboard, DataEntry and Report to own feature module.
+Move DataEntry and Report to own feature module.

 > ng g m dataEntry